 Humidity in the Portland area can be deceiving.
 Most people are surprised to find that on average humidity in Portland can range from 60 percent to 84 percent.
 As the humidity rises the more uncomfortable you will get.
-When the humidity is high, we can easily overheat which is just one health danger that can rise in summer heat.
+When the humidity is high, we can easily overheat which is just one health risk that can arise in the summer heat.

 Humidity and Health